-WHAT HAVE WE LEARNED.
+WHAT HAVE WELFARNED

-- 67% of respondents felt that traffic is a significant challenge facing the City. - Traffic flow and the amount of truck traffic were also - Halfin, how and we amount of hole where also Highlighted as key issues.
-The current roadway network includes a number of state routes which supports the local economy but creates mobility challenges.
-Halfin Ope While 96% of respondents use their car most often, 72% would - like to more or improved biking/walking trails in the City as the current system is not connected. - Improving the pedestrian experience was also identified as a key objective.
+- 67% of respondents felt that traffic is a significant challenge facing the City. - Traffic flow and the amount of truck traffic were also - Hallic flow and the amount of track traine where also highlighted as key issues.
+The current roadway network includes a number of state routes which supports the local economy but creates mobility challenges. - While 96% of respondents use their car most often, 72% would like to more or improved biking/walking trails in the City as the current system is not connected. - Improving the pedestrian experience was also identified as a key objective.